Explore the etymology and symbolism of the constellations

 Varro says:

-This constellation should represent Venus, and nirvana, an ideal condition of harmony and joy, and the Vanir, an early race of Norse gods who dwelt with the Aesir in Asgard.
-This might also be the native American's 'Happy Hunting Grounds'.
-Sanskrit vanam, is a forest (from *wen-1).
+Canes Venatici, has connotations with the words Venus, and nirvana, “an ideal condition of harmony and joy”, and the Vanir, an early race of Norse gods who dwelt with the Aesir in Asgard, the heavenly residence of the Norse gods and the promised land to the slain heroes of war.
+Sanskrit vanam, is a forest (from wen).
+There is the native American’s ‘Happy Hunting Grounds’.
 Greyhounds were raised for deer chasing and hunting.
 Traditionally hunting dogs were kept in royal parks.
 The River Jordan was drawn on this part of the sky.
-In the Hebrew Bible, the Jordan is referred to as the source of fertility to a large plain ('Kikkar ha-Yarden'), called on account of its luxuriant vegetation 'the garden of God' (Genesis 13:10) [3].
+In the Hebrew Bible, the Jordan is referred to as the source of fertility to a large plain (‘Kikkar ha-Yarden‘), called on account of its luxuriant vegetation ‘the garden of God’ (Genesis 13:10) [].

 Nehalennia of the Greyhound was a pre-Celtic goddess.